SteveClement/wiki.localhost.lu/Devel/python.md

 Classes are how you create your own objects.
 A class is the blueprint of the object.
-An object is an instance of a class
+An object is an instance of a class.

 ## Creating objects

 ```python
 class Egg:
      def __init__(self, kind = “fried”):